 Life is Strange: Before the Storm

 This incoming episodic game is only three episodes long but it seeks to explain the events before the original Life is Strange game.
-It’s set three years before the original game and follows Chloe Price who has a special “Backtalk” ability that lets her talk her way out of dangerous situations with a dialogue tree.
-However, it can also make situations worse so players will really need to think about what they say.
-Besides this, we don’t know a whole lot about the game but if the first game is anything to go by then the prequel will be just as amazing.
+It’s set three years before the original game, and you play as Chloe Price, who has a special “Backtalk” ability that lets her talk her way out of dangerous situations with certain dialogue choices.
+It can also be used, inadvertently, to make situations worse so players will really need to be thinking about what the best option is.
+Unfortunately, we don’t know much else about the game, but if the first game is anything to go by, then the prequel will be just as amazing.

-Tacoma comes from the developers behind the narrative hit, Gone Home.
-It was originally due for release last year but it was delayed to Q1 2017 and well, it’s not Q1 anymore.
-We don’t actually know a large amount about this game other than the fact it’s about AI where the player must explore a space station to discover what happened to the people on the station.
-Players will need to discover clues that build up to a story about trust, fear and resolve while the crew deal with a disaster.
+Tacoma comes from the developers behind the indie narrative hit, Gone Home.
+Originally due for release last year, it was delayed to Q1 2017 and well, it’s not Q1 anymore.
+There isn’t a whole lot we know about this game, other than the fact it’s entered around AI.
+The player must explore a space station to discover what happened to the people on the station.
+You will need to discover clues that build up to a story about trust, fear and resolve while the crew deal with a disaster.
 As far as narrative adventures go, it seems very promising and definitely worth looking out for.